AFE Patient Registry

 A patient registry is a place where medical information, family history and other related medical and non-medical information from patients is collected and stored for medical research.
 This information will be helpful in better understanding individual cases of AFE, commonalities, treatments, as well as learn the long-term health of those who have survived an AFE.

 Amniotic fluid embolism (AFE) is a rare occurrence making it difficult to study.
-The AFE Foundation and Baylor College of Medicine in Houston, Texas have formed the Amniotic Fluid Embolism Registry, a database of AFE cases to allow researchers the ability to advance their knowledge of the condition and develop a means for prevention and treatment.
+The AFE Foundation and leading AFE researchers have established the Amniotic Fluid Embolism Registry and Biorepository at the University of Texas Health Science Center at Houston (IRB HSC-MS-21-1004) to allow researchers the ability to advance their knowledge of the condition and develop a means for prevention and treatment.

 Frequently Asked Questions